 I have also created a handy printable guide for you to have on hand that explains how to soak and dehydrate all your different nuts and seeds.
-You can grab your copy by leaving your email address below.
+You can grab your copy by subscribing to my mailing list.

 How to Soak And Dehydrate Nuts and Seeds

 Pumpkin Seeds (Pepitas)

 Soak 4 cups raw pumpkin seeds in warm water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
 Drain and rinse.
 If desired, sprinkle with seasonings such as salt and honey before placing in your dehydrator.
 Dehydrate at 105-150F for 12-24 hours, turning occasionally, until dry and crisp.

 Soak 4 cups sunflower seeds in warm water with 1 tablespoon sea salt for 7 hours.
 Rinse and dehydrate at 105-150F for 12-24 hours, turning occasionally, until crisp.

 Pecans and Walnuts